davbauer/ocpp-manager/Readme.md

 #### Transactions

-While transactions are running, they will be estimated in real-time.
+While transactions are running, they will be estimated in real-time based on meter values.

-Once completed or aborted, the charger will update the transaction with the actual details.
+Once completed or aborted, the charger will update the transaction with the actual energy consumption and final details.

+**Transaction Features:**
+- View all transactions with filtering by charger, connector, RFID tag, and date range
+- Export filtered transactions to CSV for billing or analysis
+- Real-time energy consumption estimates for active charging sessions
+- Detailed meter readings (start/stop values in Wh)
+- Duration tracking and payment status
+- Delete transactions with confirmation prompts

 ## Development Setup